-As self-proclaimed bibliophiles, we are proudly obsessed with beautiful bookstores in Europe and beyond.
+As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

-That being said–some shops stick out more than others.
+That being said, some shops certainly stick out more than others.

 We love European fairytale towns of all shapes and sizes, but gorgeous towns that are also home to gorgeous bookstores are a special treat!

-Some of these we’ve been to, some are still on our list of places to visit, and all of them are absolutely gorgeous.
+Some of these Jeremy and I have been to, some are still on our list of places to visit, and all of them are absolutely gorgeous.

 Shakespeare & Company, Paris, France